Victorian Railways hopper wagons: GH wagons

 Parallel to the hopper and brake gear modifications a new arrangement of roof hatches was trialled.
 The early wagons were fitted with a pair of individual flip-open lids, while later wagons were fitted with a single, much longer rooftop hatch mounted on six hinges.

 The addition of the roof section permitted a higher payload of grain, but between that and the weight of the roof, hopper sheets and hatch mechanisms, a GH wagon was significantly heavier than a standard tarped GY wagon.
 This led to problems with brakes, as the original braking systems for the lighter vehicles were retained.
 Further, wagons developed cracks in the frames not long after entering service, in the corners above the axlebox spring supports.

 In 1980, two wagons were modified for higher speed operation trials.
 GH155 and GH336 were fitted with new Gloucester Suspension Unit axleboxes, and trialled at speeds as high as 115 km/h.
 Given that no further wagons were fitted, it seems likely that the tests showed little to no benefit from faster running.

-The vehicles were rendered obsolete by new bogie grain wagons introduced from the late 1980s, and scrapping ran through to the early 1990s making the class one of the last fixed-wheel vehicles to run in revenue service on the V/Line network.
+These vehicles were rendered obsolete by new bogie grain wagons introduced from the late 1980s; scrapping continued until the early 1990s making this class one of the last fixed-wheel vehicles to run in revenue service on the V/Line network.

 The final variant was to wagon GH800.
 Rather than using a steel fabricated rooftop, that wagon had a specially cast fibreglass shell constructed and attached, with the intent of reducing the tare weight low enough to avoid frame cracking.
 However, with introduction in 1982 the modification came too late to have any particular significance, and no other wagons were so modified and the final nine GH wagons entered service using the earlier design.